kadena-io/pact-5/README.md

 For additional information, press, and development inquiries, please refer to the Kadena [website](https://kadena.io)

-> [!IMPORTANT]
-> This repository hosts a rewrite of the Pact language and is not utilized by [chainweb-node](https://github.com/kadena-io/chainweb-node),
-> serving primarily for local development and testing purposes.
-We detail the planned transition from Pact to Pact Core in [Section Roadmap](#roadmap).

-If you are looking for legacy Pact, see [github.com/kadena-io/pact](https://github.com/kadena-io/pact).

 ## Table of Contents
   - [Quickstart](#quickstart)
   - [Pact Core vs Pact](#pact-core-vs-pact)